thiblahute/meson-website/Cross-compilation.md

 It gets a bit trickier when we think about how the cross compiler was generated.
 It was built and it runs on a specific platform but the output it generates is for a different platfom.
 In this case *build* and *host machines* are the same, but *target machine* is different.

 The most complicated case is when you cross-compile a cross compiler.
 As an example you can, on a Linux machine, generate a cross compiler that runs on Windows but produces binaries on MIPS Linux.
 In this case *build machine* is x86 Linux, *host machine* is x86 Windows and *target machine* is MIPS Linux.
 This setup is known as the [Canadian Cross](https://en.wikipedia.org/wiki/Cross_compiler#Canadian_Cross).
 As a side note, be careful when reading cross compilation articles on Wikipedia or the net in general.
-It is very common for them to get build, host and target mixed up, even in consecutive sentences, which is puzzling.
+It is very common for them to get build, host and target mixed up, even in consecutive sentences, which can leave you puzzled until you figure it out.

-If you did not understand all of this, don't worry.
+If you did not understand all of the details, don't worry.
 For most people it takes a while to wrap their head around these concepts.
 Don't panic, it might take a while to click, but you will get the hang of it eventually.

 ## Defining the environment